misslecter/welcome/README.md

 ## Parking

-There are several options to leave your car close to the flat.
+There are several options to leave your car close to the apartment.

 - **[Parking P+R](https://www.praguecc.cz/en/parking-pr)**
     - 100 CZK/day + 20 CZK for each commenced hour
+    - The car park is open 24/7
     - Outdoor parking next to the Prague Congress Centre building
-    - 6 minutes walk from the flat
+    - 6 minutes walk from the apartment
 - **[Indoor parking at PCC](https://www.praguecc.cz/en/parking-at-pcc)**
     - 550 CZK/day
+    - The car park is open 24/7
     - Secure indoor parking in the Prague Congress Centre building
-    - 6 minutes walk from the flat
+    - 6 minutes walk from the apartment
 - **Parking on the street**
     - 40 CZK / hour for the maximum period of 23 hours
     - After finding a spot to park, use the parkmachine or